 Stadler was later charged in an earlier burglary at the same car wash.

 Stadler eventually pleaded guilty to third-degree burglary causing no bodily injury and/or unarmed.
 He was sentenced to 364 days in the Atlantic County Justice Facility.
 He actually served 461 days in jail, court records show.

 He was in court on a violation of probation in that case in October, according to court records.

 The officers’ civil rights violating actions were the result of an environment within the department that protected rogue officers and made it difficult for anyone to file Internal Affairs reports, attorney Jennifer Bonjean wrote in the complaint.

-Two of the three officers in the suit have been sued before for excessive force.
-One recently retired.
+Abrams and Devlin have been sued before for excessive force.
+Devlin recently retired.